VyperCore/bucket/docs/index.md

         super().__init__(name, description)
 ```

 A `setup()` method is then required to create the axes and goals of the coverpoint.

-This function will only be called if the coverpoint is active.
-Next, you use `add_axis()` which requires a name, description and values.
+You use `add_axis()` to add each axis, which requires a name, description and some values.

 | Parameter | Type | Description |
 | --- | ---| ---|